David Vincent (courtier): Later years

 Vincent received New Year's Day gifts in the wardrobe at Hampton Court in 1559, including a pearl-embroidered cushion given by the Duchess of Suffolk.
 The Duchess also gave a velvet-covered copy of Ecclesiastes which Elizabeth kept herself.

-In 1560, the wardrobe goods and Vincent's records were reveiwed and compared with the 1548 inventory by Nicholas Bristowe, William Note, and Edward Pigeon.
+In 1560, the wardrobe goods and Vincent's records were reviewed and compared with the 1548 inventory by Nicholas Bristowe, William Note, and Edward Pigeon.

 Vincent married Elizabeth Spencer from Northamptonshire, and secondly Jane Rotsey, a daughter of William Rotsey of King's Norton, Worcestershire and his wife Margaret Walsh of Shelsley Walsh.
 Jane was the widow of William Greensmith.

 David Vincent died at Richmond in 1565.
 The keeper of wardrobe at Hampton Court was now Richard Todd.
 By his will, Vincent left a gold ring and a tablet or locket with an engraved agate depicting Saint Michael to his daughter Anne Vincent, which her mother had worn.
 Anne subsequently married Edward Heron.

 His eldest son Thomas Vincent (died 1613) was knighted by Elizabeth I when she visited his house at Stoke d'Abernon on 25 September 1601.
 David Vincent's daughter Jane married John Chaworth of Cropwell Butler and was the mother of George Chaworth, 1st Viscount Chaworth.